jeetganatra/Coding-Ninjas---Data-Structures-and-Algorithms-in-Python/README.md

 If you're not comfortable with Jupyter notebooks then you can use __Repl.it (Online Editor):__ https://repl.it/languages/python3

-__Note:__ Refer serial wise to avoid confusion and non-understanding of topics
+__Note:__ Refer serial wise to avoid confusion and non-understanding of topics.